 Our clinic offers many advanced TMS treatment options to help you feel better.
 This means your care team can develop a treatment protocol to target the area of your brain that needs to be stimulated to provide relief and break the cycle of depression.

 Treatment for depression is highly individual.
-Some treatments may not be appropriate for some individuals.
-If TMS is not recommended or effective for you, your mental health professional will work with you to find an approach that does work.
+A treatment that works for one person may not be effective for another individual.
+If TMS is not recommended or effective for you, your mental health professional will work with you to find an approach that improves your symptoms.